mvinturis/python-if1thriftme/README.rst

 ===========

 if1thriftme package contains Python wrappers of an object-oriented API to some generic native microservices (C++).
-The provided modules were generated with SWIG (http://www.swig.org/Doc1.3/Python.html) and extended/customized in order to make them simple to use by dev teams.
+The provided modules were generated with SWIG (http://www.swig.org/Doc1.3/Python.html) and then extended/customized in order to make them simple to use by dev teams.

 Usage example: